 - Regional Housing Assessment study for Forestport, Webb, Inlet and Long Lake focusing on affordable housing for seniors and workforce;

 - 90 Miler Blueway grant providing revitalization projects for the towns and business community along the Adirondack Canoe Classic route; and

-- Sponsorship and support of the Old Forge regional Farmer’s Market.
+- Sponsorship and support of the Old Forge regional Farmers’ Market for over 11 years.

-For a summary of our grants check out the following: CAP-21 Acomplishments
+For a summary of grants received, please check out the following: CAP-21 Accomplishments